Operation Herrick: Operation Mar Karadad

-There has been some civilian evacuation, partly aided by the aerial dropping of leaflets warning of the impending battle.
+There had been some civilian evacuation, partly aided by the aerial dropping of leaflets warning of the impending battle.
 In preparation, it was believed that the village was heavily mined by Taliban fighters.
 Sergeant Lee Johnson of the 2nd Bn The Yorkshire Regiment was killed shortly after 10am on 8 December 2007, whilst taking part in an operation to recapture the town, when a land mine exploded.
 The Taliban insurgents withdrew from the area by midday on 10 December leaving the Afghan army and NATO forces in control of the town.
 This was the major operation of Operation HERRICK 7 for Task Force Helmand.

 Operation Volcano

 In early February 2007, at the end of a six-week operation, the Royal Marines cleared 25 Taliban compounds in the proximity of the Kajaki hydroelectric dam in order to allow repair work to be conducted on the machinery.